Prospective Member Frequently Asked Questions

 5. What is a practical Catholic?A practical Catholic accepts the teaching authority of the Catholic Church on matters of faith and morals, aspires to live in accord with the precepts of the Catholic Church, and is in good standing in the Catholic Church.

 6. Do I have to purchase Insurance to become a member?No; unlike many fraternal organizations one does not become a member by purchasing insurance.
 In the Knights of Columbus a man has to be a member before he may avail himself of the insurance benefit.
 Purchasing insurance is optional, however; the life insurance and long-term care insurance products offered by the Order are not only competitively priced, they are among the most solid and highly rated products available anywhere.
 Standard & Poor's and A.M.
 Best, the leading independent agencies that rate insurance companies, give K of C insurance their highest ratings.

-7. What is Online Membership?The Knights of Columbus is piloting a special, online membership experience for eligible Catholic men in Alberta, Arizona, Connecticut, Florida, Maryland, New Mexico and Washington, D.C.
+7. What is Online Membership?The Knights of Columbus is piloting a special, online membership experience for eligible Catholic men in Alberta, Arizona, Connecticut, Florida, Maryland, New Mexico, Ontario, Texas, Virginia and Washington, D.C.
 To learn more about the Online Membership initiative, click here.